check-spelling-sandbox/Azure-Sentinel/DataConnectors/MCASActivityFunction/readme.md

 3. Enter the following value in the ARM template deployment
 	```
 	"APIToken": This is the MCAS API Token​
 	"MCASURL": This is the MCAS URL.
-See About in the portal for specfici url.
+See About in the portal for specific url.
 	"Workspace Id": The Sentinel Log Analytics Workspace Id
 	"Workspace Key": The Sentinel Log Analytics Workspace Key
 	"Function Schedule": The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule